South Cornwall · TR11 · Cornwall Council Central

 Why Falmouth is its own job.

-Falmouth has multiple Conservation Areas — Town Centre, Greenbank, Penryn River and Pendennis — each with its own character appraisal.
+Locally, falmouth has multiple Conservation Areas — Town Centre, Greenbank, Penryn River and Pendennis — each with its own character appraisal.
 Article 4 directions remove some permitted development rights in the Town Centre and seafront zones; HMO licensing is a separate active policy area.
 For planning application specifically, parts of Falmouth sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Falmouth drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Falmouth project as a TR11-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Falmouth projects parish-up, not template-down — the TR11 context shapes the design from day one.
+Whether the project is on post-war suburbs at Trescobeas in the centre or further out toward Penryn, the planning application response is locally tuned.

 Planning note